Dear Buzz About Bees

-No, bees do not have ears, however, they are able to pick up sounds, so yes, in a sense they can ‘hear’ but not through the use of the ears.
+No, bees do not have ears, however, they are able to pick up sound, so yes, in a sense they can ‘hear’ but not through the use of ears.

-Researchers Towne and Kirchner (1989) managed to train bees to leave a feeder, only when a sound signal was given, in order to avoid a mild electric shock.
+In 1989, researchers Towne and Kirchner managed to train bees to leave a feeder in response to a sound signal, and in order to avoid a mild electric shock.

 Later, in 1991, Kirchner et al trained bees to turn left or right as they entered a feeder, depending on a sound signal.

 So far as scientists can make out, bees may use:

 At the time of writing this page, it’s not clear how bumble bees or solitary bees pick up sound, although we might guess they pick up sounds in similar ways to honey bees.

 When honey bees perform their famous waggle dance, a dancing bee waggles her abdomen and vibrates her wings.

 The vibrations and sounds she creates are then detected by other members of the colony, (Michelsen et al. 1986a; Dreller and Kirchner 1993a; Michelsen 2003), such that she is able to transmit important information to other colony members.